Azure-Samples/active-directory-dotnet-webapp-openidconnect-aspnetcore/README.md

 >
 > This newer sample takes advantage of the Microsoft identity platform (formerly Azure AD v2.0).
 >
-> While still in public preview, every component is supported in production environments.

 This sample shows how to build a .NET MVC web app that uses OpenID Connect to sign-in users from a single Azure Active Directory (Azure AD) tenant using the ASP.NET Core OpenID Connect middleware.